osalvador/ReplicaDB/.ai/decisions/monolithic-control-plane.md

     resource: replicadb-server/src/main/java/org/replicadb/server/job/execution/ScheduleReconciler.java
   - id: config
     resource: replicadb-server/src/main/resources/application.yml
+  - id: deployment
+    resource: DEPLOYMENT.md
-generated: { by: itx-init/2.1, at: "2026-08-20T11:00:36Z" }
+generated: { by: itx-code, at: "2026-08-25T13:42:47Z" }
 status: stable
 ---

 Driving forces: deliver durable jobs, scheduling, monitoring, and access control before the complexity of distributed workers is justified.

-Decision: the `api` profile starts the REST surface and Quartz integration in one JVM, with asynchronous run coordination around the core engine.
-PostgreSQL stores product state and persisted schedules; the current Quartz runtime is reconciled from that state.
-Phase 3.1 places claims, recovery, cancellation intent, and fenced finalization behind application ports/services without introducing a worker runtime.
+Decision: the initial managed deployment starts the REST surface and Quartz integration in one JVM, with asynchronous run coordination around the core engine.
+PostgreSQL stores product state and persisted schedules; the API now uses the clustered JDBC Quartz store and reconciles product state into it.
+Phase 3.1 and Phase 3.2 extended the original monolith with durable claims, recovery, cancellation intent, fenced finalization, and an isolated worker runtime; Phase 3.3 operationalized the multi-API/multi-worker topology.

-Trade-off: a single instance limits scale and worker isolation.
-The current API coordinator still has only best-effort local cancellation delivery and no heartbeat or expiry-recovery loop.
-Distributed worker dispatch through PostgreSQL notifications and polling is an approved Phase 3.2 direction, not current implementation.
+Trade-off: the original single-instance design limited scale and worker isolation.
+The compatibility API coordinator remains available, while distributed worker dispatch through PostgreSQL notifications/polling, heartbeats, shared throttling, and clustered Quartz are now implemented.
+Phase 3.4 still addresses approximate fairness across worker capacity and is not part of this decision's completed scope.